imbus/testbench-requirement-service/docs/intro.md

 | **Requirements tree** | The baseline content exposed as a tree of folders/groups and leaf requirements. |
 | **Reader** | A pluggable component that knows how to fetch projects, baselines, and requirements from a specific data source. |

-## How it works
+## Architecture

 The service runs a [Sanic](https://sanic.dev)-based HTTP server and delegates all domain logic to a configured `RequirementReader` implementation.
-Reader configuration can live inline in the main `config.toml` or in a separate file.

 ```
 ┌──────────────────────────────────────┐